wylited/multisnake/README.md

-# multisnake
+# Multisnake

 A choatic multiplayer snake game where you shoot down your enemies.

 ## Setup and contributions

 Obviously I would be happy for you too add to this game.
 Here is a brief set of steps to setting up the enviorment.
 Please do not distrubute self compiled standalone versions of the game without explicit permission from the maintainers, or a big enough change with credit.
 Do not also

 ### Notes

 This game makes use of Rust and Bevy, so make sure you have rustc preinstalled on your working device and ready to use.
-[Check out the bevy book as well](https://bevyengine.org/learn/book/introduction/)
+[Check out the bevy book as well](https://bevyengine.org/learn/book/introduction/).
 Now bevy takes about an 5 minutes to compile normally and thats too slow, so we have the faster way to compile which is more indepth [here](https://bevyengine.org/learn/book/getting-started/setup/"), but here's a brief tutorial.

 Download the LLD linker which is faster way faster then the rust linker.